 You may be surprised to know this event draws not just those considering (or new to) homeschooling, but also those who have already homeschooled for a few years.
 They say they always learn something new!

 Here are three great reasons why you should come:

 Homeschool Workshop Reasons: 1.
 Big-picture perspective.

 Often you can get so overwhelmed with the particulars that you never even begin the journey!

 Our workshop will address the nitty-gritty details of homeschooling – e.g. “What are the legal requirements?”
 “How do I create a lesson plan?” etc. – but it also provides a great long-term view from the perspective of those who have been there, done that.

 When life intervenes and your original schedule goes up in flames, it’s important to keep the end in mind.
 Our workshop will give you practical advice on how to overcome and plan for even the unexpected things in homeschooling.

-Our three amazing speakers – Micah and Johanna Gelatt, Martha Kedrovsky and Dawn Pittman – have amassed decades of experience as homeschool teachers.
+Our three amazing speakers – Micah and Johanna Gelatt, Jacklynn Walters and Natalie Haber – have amassed decades of experience as homeschool teachers.
 They are also still homeschooling today.

 Sometimes you can hear a great presentation, but it didn’t answer the specific questions you had, based on your unique life situation and circumstances.

 Well, here’s your chance!
 Every session has a time for Q-and-A afterward (and if you don’t feel comfortable asking in public, you can always approach our speakers after the workshop).